jon9595/incident_accident/README.md

 is one project.
 It uses forms-web and mizzrec-api as children.
 The forms-web project is the dynamic web project that gets deployed to the server as a WAR file.
 The mizzrec-api project contains the business layer and data layer.
 This project is built as a JAR and included in the WAR with all of the other dependencies.
 The deploy folder contains the libraries, artifacts, and scripts necessary to install the application onto a fresh server install.

+## Vagrant ##
+To assist with getting a development environment up quickly, this project uses Vagrant to create a virtual machine to house the database server.

+Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.